 Softee Baby is a 100% acrylic fiber and is considered lightweight three yarn.
 It is available in a palette of colors ranging from bright to muted and ombres all of which are perfect for crochet baby projects!

 Be sure to take a close look at the yarn, so you can see how beautiful it will be when it is worked up in a baby blanket.
-Psst… this is a soft yarn that is perfect for a blanket!
+Psst… this is one of the softest yarn for baby blankets!

 Baby Blanket Yarn from Bernat

 Baby Blanket Yarn is a 100% polyester yarn that is a super bulky six weight yarn.
 It is a larger yarn that makes crocheting a baby blanket seem easy because it works up so fast.
 You can find it in the baby blanket variety or the regular blanket yarn style.
 Either yarn would work great for a soft baby blanket.

 The Sea Soft Blanket here on Easy Crochet will give you a good idea of what blanket yarn will look liked crocheted into a baby blanket.